 Obtaining a PCBYou can order PCBs from me or produce them yourselves.
 I have uploaded the Gerber files to PCBWay, you can order the PCB here: PCBWay: Commodore 64 PLA Replacement.
 If you order from PCBWay, I will receive a small donation from PCBWay so you will support me that way.
 However, if you really want to manufacture the PCB somewhere else, I have enabled the Gerber download button on PCBWay, so you can download the Gerber files there and produce it at the PCB manufacturer of your choice.

 Buying the PLA or just the PCB from meIf you don't want to source the different parts yourself, or just want to buy PCBs, from me personally, I also plan to sell PLAs and PCBs myself.
-However, I am not yet ready to start selling this, as I need to stock parts.
-I will be using GAL chips from professional electronic component traders.
+I am using GAL chips from professional electronic component traders.
 (AliExpress is fantastic, but too unreliable for resell purposes.)

 Source codeI have developed the configuration of the GAL chips in the CUPL language with Atmel Wincupl Wincupl is not the best software in the world, but there isn't much better available, and it was able do to the job.
 I have the following CUPL source code available: